 Scholarship recipients will be required to participate in at least two appropriate ensembles each semester.
 In addition, applied keyboard students often will be given accompaniment duties.
 More specific guidelines for maintaining scholarships are available from the Dean's Office.

 Applicants must demonstrate advanced ability with the instrument or voice.
-All music scholarships involve a commitment to two traditional ensembles every semester of full-time enrollment in addition to whatever requirements are in place for popular music ensembles.
+Music scholarship involves a commitment to two traditional ensembles every semester of full-time enrollment in addition to whatever requirements are in place for popular music ensembles.
 If the Popular Music applicant wishes to follow these additional guidelines and apply for music scholarship, then that must be specified at the time of scheduling the audition.

 Students who audition after March 31 may not be eligible for music scholarships.
 Music scholarship money not previously awarded is assigned to other students on April 1 of each year.
-In order to be eligible for music scholarship, you must have both been accepted by PBA as a student and accepted to the Department of Music as a music major prior to March 31.
+In order to be eligible for music scholarship, you must have both been accepted by PBA as a student and accepted to the Department of Music as a music major (through the audition process) prior to April 1.